jman717/log4js-tagline/README.md

 log4js-tagline is an extension of the node logging package log4js.
 Tags can be created and used independently or in combination with other tags; the output can be directed to both a local file, datadog, combinations of both on the fly or none.
-Each tag itterations is counted.
+Each tag itteration is incremented.

 Included tag appenders: